zbalkan/NetBannerNG/README.md

 3. Confirm the NetBannerNG service is running.
 4. Log in as a user and verify the banner appears with expected values.

+## Behavior under fullscreen and mouse-over

+The expected UX is based on current implementation behavior:

+- **Normal windowed use:** banner/borders are top-most so classification markings remain visible.
+- **Fullscreen foreground window detected:** NetBannerNG sends its owned banner windows behind other windows (`Topmost=false`) to reduce interference with fullscreen apps.
+- **Leaving fullscreen:** NetBannerNG restores banner windows to top-most (`Topmost=true`).
+- **Mouse-over behavior:** there is **no hover-to-fade or hover-opacity mode** in current code; pointer movement does not change banner opacity.

+Notes:
+- Fullscreen detection is monitor/window bounds based, so edge cases may occur with borderless-windowed games/apps.
+- Multi-monitor behavior follows monitor events and refreshes border windows accordingly.

 ## Policy compatibility

 NetBannerNG reads NetBanner-compatible policy values from: